zhongmiao-org/.github/profile/README.md

 - Discuss: Start a thread in [Discussions](https://github.com/zhongmiao-org/.github/discussions).
 - Spread: Fork, star, and let knowledge flow.

 Want to join the organization?
-Submit an invitation issue via [join us](https://github.com/zhongmiao-org/.github/issues/new?assignees=&labels=github-invitation&template=invitation.yml&title=Please+invite+me+to+the+organization).
-After you submit, our bot will send an invite to your GitHub account.
+While signed in to the account you want to invite, submit an invitation issue via [join us](https://github.com/zhongmiao-org/.github/issues/new?assignees=&labels=github-invitation&template=invitation.yml&title=Please+invite+me+to+the+organization).
+Issues created from this link are labeled `github-invitation`, and our bot will send an invite to the account that opens the issue.

 <!--